 Biography

-Dr. Flores is a fellow member of the American Academy of Orthopedic Surgeons and the American Orthopedic Society for Sports Medicine.
-He is also an active member of the NFL Physicians Society.
+He is a fellow of the American Academy of Orthopaedic Surgeons, the American Orthopaedic Society for Sports Medicine, and a member of the NFL Physicians Society.

 Education